-In order to avoid miscommunication during the course, we ask you to direct all questions to Cedrik Sjöblom, our course assistant (cedrik will make sure to answer you as soon as he possibly can and if he thinks that the information should reach the whole class, he will put an announcement on the Notice Board on Canvas.
+In order to avoid miscommunication during the course, we ask that you direct all questions to our course assistant Angela Caredda (caredda@chalmers.se).
+Angela will make sure to answer you in a timely manner and if she thinks that the information should reach the whole class, she will make an announcement on Canvas.

-A newsletter from the teacher team will be published on Canvas once a week.
+A newsletter from the Course Director will be published on Canvas once per week.